CyberTailor/lowdown.cgi/README.markdown

 Usage
 -----
-Every directory that has markdown files should also have `header.html` and `footer.html` in it.
+Every directory that has markdown files should also have `header.html` and `footer.html` in it (`header.gmi` and `footer.gmi` for Gemini).
 Use symlinks if you need the same template in multiple folders.

 See an example directory layout.

     /var/www
     ├── cgi-bin
+    │   ├── lowdown.cgi
-    │   └── lowdown.cgi
+    │   └── lowdown-gemini.cgi -> ./lowdown.cgi
     ├── blog
     │   ├── footer.html -> /var/www/footer.html
     │   ├── header.html